Asiadav/EE-201/README.md

 # Arduometer Pictures
-RHere's a couple picture of the Arduometer measuring voltage and current
+Here's a couple picture of the Arduometer measuring voltage and current